 - Schizo Tech: Set in 2016, trains reign supreme due to Galt's plan exacerbating the 2011 economic troubles, resulting in oil shortages.

-- Sequel Hook: Invoked, as it's supposed to be a trilogy of films.
+- Sequel Hook: Invoked, as it's supposed to be a trilogy.

 - Who Are You?: Midas Mulligan's last words before he vanishes.